37 Android Interview Questions and Answers for 2023

 Answer: Android SDK is a software development kit that a developer uses to build applications for Android.
 It comprises development tools that include debuggers, required libraries, sample source codes, tutorials, sample source codes, and APIs, among others.

 Question 5: Can you tell me what XML is?

 Answer: XML is an acronym that stands for Extensible Markup Language.
 As one can infer, this is a type of markup language.
 Its primary purpose is to define the rules that a developer must follow when encoding documents.
 With XML, documents can be read by both machines and humans alike.

 Answer: In the context of Android software development, a container refers to a unit of software that houses a batch of code as well as its dependencies in accordance with the order and arrangement that one wishes.
 In doing so, it enables applications to run efficiently.
 A container contains elements such as system libraries, runtime, settings, and more.

 Question 7: What is ‘Adb’?

-Answer: ‘Adb’ is an acronym for Android Debug Bridge, a command-line tool which permits one to communicate with a device.
+Answer: ‘Adb’ is an acronym for Android Debug Bridge, a command-line tool that permits one to communicate with a device.
 With this tool, one can install and debug applications.
-In addition to that, Android Debug Bridge allows developers to access a host of supplementary commands by way of a Unix shell.
+In addition to that, Android Debug Bridge allows developers to access a host of supplementary remote shell commands through a Unix shell.

 Question 8: What is ‘ANR’?